Tearsheet

 Share Repurchases

-• XP Inc. announced a new share repurchase program on November 19, 2024, authorizing the repurchase of up to R$1.0 billion (one billion Brazilian Reais) of its Class A common shares.
-This program is set to run from November 20, 2024, until November 20, 2025.
+• XP Inc. authorized a new share repurchase program of up to R$1.0 billion (or its USD equivalent) of its outstanding Class A common shares, effective from November 18, 2025, until November 18, 2026.

 Share Issuance